 ISN improves productivity by 266% with AMR solution by Körber and Locus Robotics

 HAMBURG, Germany, Oct.
-8, 2021 /CNW/ -- Automotive tool & equipment distributor is deploying integrated automation solution across three distribution centers in the US.
+9, 2021 /PRNewswire/ -- Automotive tool & equipment distributor is deploying integrated automation solution across three distribution centers in the US.

 Körber and long-time strategic partner Locus Robotics, the global leader in warehouse robotics, have joined together to deploy 49 autonomous mobile robots (AMRs) across Atlanta, Fresno, and Indianapolis for Integrated Supply Network (ISN).